oracle02k/akr-identity/README.md

 ## spec

-- znr-identity detects the comparison of different types by static analysis and throws an error.
+- akr-identity detects the comparison of different types by static analysis and throws an error.
-- znr-identity caches values so you can take advantage of strict comparisons.
+- akr-identity caches values so you can take advantage of strict comparisons.